nerzh/everscale-client-ruby/README.md

 - #### DeploySet
    Content of TVC file encoded in `base64`.
+For compatibility reason this field can contain an encoded  `StateInit`.
-  - tvc: String
+  - tvc: String<Optional>

+   Contract code BOC encoded with base64.
+  - code: String<Optional>

+   State init BOC encoded with base64.
+  - state_init: String<Optional>

    Target workchain for destination address.
    Default is `0`.